rou/EventSequence/README.md

 ---

-`EventSequence` is a module for Android which runs asynchronous task in order.
+`EventSequence` is a module for Android which runs asynchronous tasks in order.